Final Fantasy XIV: A Realm Reborn Director Naoki Yoshida is ready to make an Xbox One port at any time, but Microsoft still isn't relenting.

 I am guessing this would be a handshake from MS Xbox Live to Square Servers and not actually run on MS servers.
 No doubt they could have fears about possible intrusion into their ecosystem from an outside source via that handshake.
 We know they are not totally opposed to a FF MMORPG since Final Fantasy 11 was on the xbox platform years back but I think it was standalone and not cross platform.

 @Slade23 ok now that is interesting.
 Well hopefully this is something Phil will make exceptions for.
-I mean we have already seen [email protected] Time to treat the Xbox One more like a PC than a walled garden. times are a changing.
+I mean we have already seen [email protected] make concessions on things like parity.
+Time to treat the Xbox One more like a PC than a walled garden. times are a changing.

 oh sorry for that edit.
 Yea when I was playing XI on the Xbox. it was square's XI servers that had both xbox, ps2 and PC players on at the same time. with 10,000 players or more on each server.
 But if it's on Xbox one or not.
 Would like to see xbox players be part in the FFXIV world.
 The more the merrier.